KISS

 • Break up the common problems or tasks into classes or subroutines.

 • Avoid overcomplicating a problem.
-Some of the best algorithms and code is short, simple, and easy to understand.
+The best algorithms and code is short, simple, and easy to understand.

 Applying KISS to a product